 The book entitled Starchitects: Visionary Architects of the Twenty-first Century is written by Julio Fajardo.
 It reveals the best practicing architects and architectural firms around the world: the stars of architecture, including designers such as Zaha Hadid and Frank Gehry and firms such as Morphosis and Future Systems.
 These architects and architectural firms create some of the most renowned structures in the world.
-The book presents best practice, including Lloyd Wright , Richard Meier, and many others.
-With full-color photos, drawings, and floor plans, Starchitects is a perfect reference guide for architects, designers, decorators, homeowners, students – or anyone who is interested in the celebrity of construction design.
+The book presents best practices, including Lloyd Wright, Richard Meier, and many others.
+With full-color photos, drawings, and floor plans, Starchitects is a perfect reference guide for architects, designers, decorators, homeowners, students – or anyone interested in the celebrity of construction design.

-Take a look at the most famous architects of our time !
+Take a look at the most famous architects today !